Buy on Amazon

 Dan Armstrong's "Taming the Dragon" is a very good read.
 It tells the tale of an engineering consultant who is assigned to look at the Three Gorges Dam for some German investors back just before the huge dam was completed.
 It is really about the Chang Jiang (长江) or as it is often called in English, the Yangtze River.
 The Yangtze drains the slopes of the Himalayas, rushes passed Sichuan province through the heart of China's rice belt finally draining into the Pacific near Shanghai.
 Armstrong takes us up the river into the heart of China literally and figuratively.
 It is a great story about fixation and desire for both the narrator and China itself.
 It was set 30 years ago, so much of the story might seem dated because China doesn't need foreign investors to complete its mega engineering projects anymore.
 But still, there is a universal theme to the story.
-Like W. H. Hudson's "Green Mansions" also a story about a trip up a river, it shows what happens when we come face to face with our illusions and discovery that ordinary reality is really much more enticing.
+Like W. H. Hudson's "Green Mansions" also a story about a trip up a river, it shows what happens when we come face to face with our illusions and discover that ordinary reality is really much more enticing.

 Portland Zionists Unite! and Other Stories by Eric Flamm

 Eric Flamm’s collection of short stories contains a powerful, informative, artfully intelligent story titled “Mauser Karabinder”.
 It reminded me of different aspects of two of Tolstoy’s masterpieces of short fiction, “The Cossacks”, and “The Death of Ivan IIyich”.
 Flamm's writing style in this story is slightly melancholic, yet accessible (in that Tolstoyian manner) that adds up to an encompassing 360-degree view of his subjects that leaves the reader stunned and in awe of the depth of the reading experience.
 It really is that good.